carriercomm/Neophytos/README.md

 around 4MB currently.
 This means if your filename is 3MB in length then you only have 1MB left for data and that might slighlty impact uploading speed.

-The client using stashing expects the very first directory to be 253 bytes or less in length at most.
+The client using stashing expects the very first directory to be 253 bytes at most.
 The larger the stash identifier (no matter numeric or byte string) the more is subtracted from the 255 limit (unless your OS and FS supports longer directory names).
-The standard client currently uses 64-bit big endian integers to represent the revision identifier which is unix time in seconds.
+The standard client currently uses a 64-bit big endian integer to represent the revision identifier which is unix time in seconds.
+This is done by not using the value 255 in any byte position.

 Let us talk about the first directory name as it means something different that what would normaly be expected.
 When you push files you can specify the `--rpath`.
 This means just